kingsley-chukwuani/kryptonian_app/README.md

 ## Project Overview

-KryptoniteApp is designed to handle user authentication, including Two-Factor Authentication (2FA) using One-Time Passwords (OTP), and secure file uploads.
+Kryptonian App is designed to handle user authentication, including Two-Factor Authentication (2FA) using One-Time Passwords (OTP), and secure file uploads.
 This application adheres to modern RESTful API design principles and leverages a variety of technologies to ensure security and efficiency.

 ## Features Implemented